PapersRepo/partialAutoencoders/readme.md

 The model was trained on a slurm cluster with several Nvidia V100 GPUs.
 To train it on your own you should:

-- Follow the points 1 through 6 from the previous paragraph
+- follow the points 1 through 6 from the previous paragraph
 - either create (with the `create_training_data.py`) or [download](https://drive.google.com/drive/folders/1QV1E2rJL5KyUfqg0Lnih8Pyo7VklWx7B?usp=share_link) the training and validation datasets, and move all the images to the **working_training_dataset/train** and **working_validation_dataset/val** folders.
 - run the `train_slurm.py` script.
-And example on how to run it can be found in the `train_slurm.sh` shell script.
+An example on how to run it can be found in the `train_slurm.sh` shell script.
 Of course you must adjust all the script parameters according to your hardware and what you want to obtain.
 Running `python train_slurm.py --help` will return a brief description of each parameter.